odaridavid/WeatherUpdates/README.md

 14. Convert hard coded values in the service interface to user preference
 15. Improve UI , have Icons and stuff.
 16. Use real location and setup permissions flow.
+17. Look into how network and battery consumption is affected by this

 # Screenshots 📱